 Traditionally, engagement rings have the basic ring made from high quality yellow gold, white gold, silver, or platinum.
 It’s important to note, however, that silver and platinum look almost the same, but platinum costs significantly more.
 There are differences in how each metal reacts to things like wear and tear and high heat and exposure to the elements.
 Doing some research on basic metals that your special someone likes can help you focus in on one or two metal choice that will be best for your unique situation.
 Some rings can be designed with more than one type of metal so that is an option to keep in mind as well!

 Have a Carat Size in Mind

 You will need to determine is quality or quantity is more important in your ring.
-Some people want a big rock and other want the brightest and purest stone.
+Some people want a big rock and others want the brightest and purest stone.
 You will need to know whether you want to put your money to the biggest stone or the best looking stone.
-Remember that diamond prices increase significantly as the weight increases and the most common weights go up by full and half cartas.
+Remember that diamond prices increase significantly as the weight increases and the most common weights go up by full and half carats.
 If you by a 3carat diamond it will cost less than a 5 carat diamond and stones at less common weights will also often be cheaper.
 So a .90 carat stone will cost less than a 1 carat stone and no one will be able to tell the difference!

 Consider How the Wedding Band Will Look

 Many couples get caught up in the moment of picking the engagement ring and forget to think about possible wedding bands.
 It is best to stay simple on the design features of the engagement ring, even if you are going with a large stone, so that it is easier to find or design a wedding band that complements the ring and looks good when worn together.
 Once the engagement ring is bought it often sets the tone for the type of metals used in the wedding ring ads well as any other design features of the ring so be sure to think about the long term goals and the ultimate ring- the wedding ring!

 Always Buy Certified